rizdaprasetya/mt-alt-doc/en/snap/overview.md

 </p>

 ## Various Ways to Integrate with Snap {docsify-ignore}
-**Choose** any of **one** integration method below that is suitable to your liking:
+Choose the best suitable integration method from the following.

 <div class="my-card">

 #### [A. Integration Guide](/en/snap/integration-guide.md)
-Easy to follow step by step basic integration guide.
-Also includes example for various programming languages.
+Use the simple step-by-step basic integration guide which includes examples for various programming languages.
 </div>

 <div class="my-card">

 #### [B. Interactive Demo](/en/snap/interactive-demo.md)
-Quickly understand how integration works by looking at an interactive code example, which the output is displayed in real-time.
-That you can replicate yourself within few minutes.
+Quickly understand how the integration works, by looking at an interactive code example with real-time output.
+You can quickly replicate the code and learn to integrate.
 </div>

 <div class="my-card">

 #### [C. Install Snap as CMS Plugin](/en/snap/with-plugins.md)
-Simply install these ready to use plugins to start integration with e-commerce CMS like: Wordpress Woocommerce, Magento, Prestashop, Opencart, WHMCS, etc.
+Simply install these ready to use plugins to start integration with E-commerce CMS like: WordPress WooCommerce, Magento, PrestaShop, OpenCart, WHMCS, and so on.
 </div>

 <div class="my-card">

 #### [D. Using Ecommerce Platform](/en/snap/platform/overview.md)
-Use 3rd party E-commerce platform solutions (SaaS like Shopify, Sirclo, Jejualan etc.) to quickly integrate with Midtrans.
+Use third-party E-commerce platform solutions such as Shopify, Sirclo, Jejualan and so on, to quickly integrate with Midtrans.
 </div>

 <div class="my-card">

 #### [E. Sample Code Repo](/en/technical-reference/library-plugin.md#sample-integration-code)
-Collections of integration code examples for various programming languages, available as public Github repositories.
+Use the collections of integration code examples for various programming languages, available as public Github repositories to integrate with Midtrans.
 </div>